STUDIO PHOTOGRAPHY – DIGITAL

 3. Change the lighting setup and re-shoot all poses/compositions.

-5. Use the Illustrator template to create an image of both your lighting set-ups
+5. Use the Illustrator template to create an image of both your lighting set-ups.
+You can export this as a JPG

-6. Create an InDesign File that shows your photos and setups.
+6. Create an InDesign File or Blog Post that shows your photos and setups.
 One setup per page, Make your best image larger.

 Reflect on your photos; Answer these Questions and add them to your InDesign page.